JulijaSt/PHPMiniCMS/README.md

 5. Create initial data: </br>
 `php create_table_data.php`

+6. Check that the data has been created in the database.

-6. Install and run xampp/wamp/ampps.
+7. Install and run xampp/wamp/ampps.

-7. Go to the browser using this link with `yourDirectoryName`, where you can see user pages: </br> `http://localhost/yourDirectoryName/` </br> </br>
+8. Go to the browser using this link with `yourDirectoryName`, where you can see user pages: </br> `http://localhost/yourDirectoryName/` </br> </br>
 or go to the browser using this link: </br>
 `http://localhost/yourDirectoryName/admin` </br>